716 N. Broadway

 Dr. Tierney received her bachelor's of arts from the University of Florida and her medical degree at the University of South Florida in 1989.
 After completing a transitional residency at Cook County Hospital in Chicago and a general psychiatry residency at Johns Hopkins Hospital, she accepted a child and adolescent psychiatry fellowship at Johns Hopkins Hospital.
-She has served as the medical director of both Kennedy Krieger's Neurobehavioral Unit and its Center for Autism and Related Disorders, and currently serves as director of psychiatry for Kennedy Krieger.
+She formerly served as the medical director of both Kennedy Krieger's Neurobehavioral Unit and its Center for Autism and Related Disorders, and as the director of the Department of Psychiatry.
+She continues to serve in the Neurobehavioral Unit.
 Dr. Tierney is a pediatric and adult psychiatrist with a special interest in autism, genetic, metabolic and neurological disorders that cause behavioral disturbances.
 Dr. Tierney is a member of the American Academy of Child and Adolescent Psychiatry, the American Psychiatric Association, the Maryland Psychiatric Society, and the Maryland Regional Council of Child and Adolescent Psychiatry.

 Dr. Tierney works along with behavioral psychologists, neurologists, developmental pediatricians, nurses, communication specialists, educational specialists, social workers and occupational therapists to create treatments for individuals with ASD.
 Previously, her research had included the Research Units on Pediatric Psychopharmacology (RUPP) Multisite Project in autism, funded by the National Institute of Mental Health.
 The RUPP at Kennedy Krieger has completed double-blind, placebo-controlled studies of the use of risperidone and methylphenidate, and an open-blind study of the use of guanfacine in children and adolescents with ASD.

-Dr. Tierney directs the Autism Metabolic Research Program.
-This program, in coordination with the Kennedy Krieger Center for Genetic Disorders of Cognition and Behavior, investigates the presentation of ASD in individuals which have metabolic disorders (conditions in which chemical pathways in the body are not working properly).
+Dr. Tierney investigates the presentation of ASD in individuals which have metabolic disorders (conditions in which chemical pathways in the body are not working properly).
 These conditions include mitochondrial disorders, Smith-Lemli-Opitz syndrome (SLOS) and other sterol disorders.

 In 2001, Dr. Tierney and colleagues identified that SLOS is associated with autism spectrum disorder.
 Since SLOS is known to be caused by a defect in the body's biosynthesis of cholesterol, SLOS may provide clues to the biochemistry of other autism spectrum disorders.
 Because children with SLOS can be treated by dietary cholesterol supplementation, their work to determine the incidence of SLOS within individuals with autism and possible other cholesterol related autism spectrum disorders conditions may offer some new possibilities for treatment.